JKU-ICG/AOS/AOS for DJI/README.md

 https://user-images.githubusercontent.com/48999492/159248878-7ed1f04a-4920-4a9b-8423-86e60e21fe97.mp4

 The second video below shows how to carry out an AOS scan.
 From hovering at the starting position, use the **AOS** button to switch AOS on (button becomes green).
 Fly to the end position to cover the synthetic aperture (see **Integration Window** and **Minimal Pose Distance** parameters to understand how wide the synthetic aperture is).
 During scanning, the AOS intergral image is being successively displayed.
 When reaching the end position, press the **AOS button** again to turn AOS off (button becomes red).
 For removing occlusion, you now need to set the correct imaging parameters (see Fig.1 in [publication](https://arxiv.org/pdf/2005.04065.pdf)): Use the sliders **FP** to move (up/down) the **focal plane** and **CC** to change (left/right) the **compass correction**.
 The sliders **Pi** and **Ro** are used to **adjust the focal plane pitch and roll** respectively.
-The buttons **+** and **-** can also be used to increase or decrease the slider values respectively.
+The buttons **+** and **-** can also be used to increase or decrease the slider value (select the slider of interest) respectively.
 For correct occlusion removal, the focal plane has to be aligned with the ground plane as good as possible, and the compass correction (which is necessary as the used compass modules are error prone) must be set correctly.
 All parameters should be manually tuned until target features can be recognized on the ground.
 Note again, that if no or little light reaches the target, even occlusion removal will not make it visible.
 Thermal imaging has to be used instead.
 The anomaly detector can be turned on / off using the **Rx** button to support visual search.
 With the **I** button you can toggle between integral image and single image (same perspective of the integral image) for spatial references.
 If anomaly detection is turned on, the marked anomalies are shown in both cases (blue pixles).
 All other elements and functions are similar as for the [DJI Fly app](https://www.youtube.com/watch?v=TF-3CaJG52A).
 <br /><br />
 _Note, that if you see only a static single image while you expect to see an integral image, then you are in single image mode and have to switch back to integral image mode with the **I** button._